lelouedec/beacon2science/README.md

 # Beacon2Science: Enhancing STEREO/HI beacon data with machine learning for efficient CME tracking

 Code for the different components of the "Beacon2Science" pipeline.
+A copy of the python packages used to produce this paper results can be found in requirements.txt

 ### Data